 Echo Mountain Trail is a 2 mile loop trail located near Cascadia, Oregon that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking and is accessible from July until October.
+The trail is primarily used for hiking and is best used from July until October.

 Beautiful hike but the trail was a little rough.
 A few downed trees , some boggy muddy sections and thorny overgrowth made the going a little slow.
 Be sure to wear good boots and a good hiking stick would be a plus!
 Worth the short climb to enter the basin which was filled with wild flowers and great alpine views.
 Worth the effort!
 Also note, access to the trail was a two mile gravel logging road that was a little rough in places and no restroom facilities at or on the trail.